Matthis Abline

+Early life

+Abline was born in Angers and grew up in Landemont in the Loire Valley.

 Club career

 On 20 August 2020, Abline signed his first professional contract with Rennes.
 He made his professional debut for Rennes on 25 April 2021 in a 5–1 Ligue 1 win against Dijon.
 He scored his first goal against Rosenborg in the 2021–22 UEFA Europa Conference League play-off round.

 On 21 January 2022, Abline joined Le Havre on loan until the end of the season.
+On 25 August 2023, he signed for Ligue 1 club Nantes on a season-long loan with an option-to-buy for €6 million.
+On 3 July 2024, he signed for Nantes on a permanent deal for a club-record fee of €12 million (including bonuses), signing a four-year contract.